stjordanis/topologies/3D_UNet/keras_training_only_version/README.md

 This will create a new conda virtual environment called "decathlon" and install [TensorFlow with Intel MKL-DNN](https://software.intel.com/en-us/articles/intel-optimization-for-tensorflow-installation-guide) for CPU training and inference.

 4. Enable the new environment.
-Command:
+Run the command:
 ```
 conda activate decathlon
 ```
 5. Install the package [nibabel](http://nipy.org/nibabel/).
-Command:
+Run the command:
 ```
 pip install nibabel
 ```